grafana/grizzly/docs/content/server.md

 By default, this starts an HTTP server on (http://localhost:8080)[http://localhost:8080].
 Visiting this URL will show a list of the resources found in <mydir>.
 For now, this is limited to Grafana Dashboards only.

-Clicking on any of these dashboards will take you to your Grafana instance, but with load/save events for your dashboards being handled by the Grizzly server.
-Your dashboard won't reach Grafana itself.
-But Grafana will provide the UI plus resolve any datasource requests to make your dashboards look pretty!